swapnil1023/outline/project.md

 Here are some recommendations you can adopt to make your app even better:

 - A map to show the exact location of all the stores nearby.
-Which further has the option to set the location of the user.
+Which further has an option to set the location of the user.
 Check [this](https://www.youtube.com/watch?v=hBL-zpC4rQA&ab_channel=RajaYogan) tutorial out for adding google maps and markers to your flutter application.
     ![map](images/map.png)
 - A profile page.
 Here, the user can edit all the personal informations like phone number, address.
     ![profile](images/profile.png)